 Tools for the family law attorney and client

-Our Orange County family lawyers have already bookmarked these Sesame Street divorce videos and will share them with every client that is going through a divorce or separation and has a young child or children between the ages of 2 and 8.
-Sesame Street’s videos on Abby and her parents’ divorce will be an invaluable tool, as the difficulty of approaching this topic with children, especially where both parents have the discussion in a family setting, often weighs heavily on each spouse’s minds.
+Our family law attorneys have already bookmarked these Sesame Street divorce videos and will share them with every client that is going through a divorce or separation and has a young child or children between the ages of 2 and 8.
+Sesame Street's videos on Abby and her parents' divorce will be an invaluable tool, as the difficulty of approaching this topic with children, especially where both parents have the discussion in a family setting, often weighs heavily on each spouse's minds.

 While we appreciate the different perspectives on the Sesame Street divorce videos, it's easy to see how the show's courage to address divorce brings tools to the millions of parents and children who deal with this difficult subject on a daily basis.